nclark-lab/PhyloGenomicsLab/README.md

 One convergent evolutionary example in mammals is the **independent loss of tooth enamel**, which has occurred in multiple lineages including **pangolins**, **anteaters**, **armadillos** and **baleen whales**.
 In this workshop, I demonstrate how to use **`RERconverge`** to identify genes whose evolutionary rates show **convergent shifts** associated with enamel loss.
 In other published contexts, we have similarly identified genes responding to convergent transitions of mammals to an aquatic and subterranean life, long lifespan, loss of hair, and high altitude.

+**`RERconverge` has many functions and features not covered in this lab.
+Full walkthroughs and documentation are available on the [RERconverge GitHub repository](https://github.com/nclark-lab/RERconverge)**
 ---

 ## Biological Background